bouknify/Flask_Application/README.md

 2. Create and start containers:

-If you inspect docker-compose.yml you can see that:
+If you inspect [docker-compose.yml](https://github.com/bouknify/Flask_Application/blob/main/docker-compose.yml) you can see that:

-    a.
 The Tensorflow Serving image is obtained from its public docker hub store (image: tensorflow/serving:2.4.0).

-    b.
-The dnn_service image is defined by the Dockerfile.
+The dnn_service image is defined by the [Dockerfile](https://github.com/bouknify/Flask_Application/blob/main/Dockerfile) .
 It's the Containerised Python Web Application (Flask Framework).

 And now we can simply run both services together with:
 ```sh